Best Car Battery Testers: Check Your Cranking Power

 Traditional Load Tester

 Different types of vehicles have different types of batteries.
-Some car battery testers and chargers work on many types of batteries, such as conventional, AGM, gel cell, spiral wound, and deep cycle ones.
+Some car battery testers and chargers work on many types of batteries, such as conventional, AGM, gel cell, spiral wound, and deep cycle.
 The more versatile the device is, the more useful it is.
 Just make sure it will work on your particular vehicle's battery before you make a purchase.

 Ease of Use